tlgs/magpie/README.md

 ### Operating system choice

-It would be preferable to have an uniform OS layer, but it seems **Armbian doesn't reliabily boot on the Raspberry Pi**.
+It would be preferable to have an uniform OS layer, but it seems Armbian doesn't reliabily boot on the Raspberry Pi.
 The ROCK 4 A+ boards go with Armbian and the Raspberry Pi uses the stock Raspberry Pi OS Lite image.
-Using Debian Bullseye flavour for both.
+Using Debian Bullseye flavor for both.

-Some notes on stock images:
+Some notes on the stock images:

 - Random number generation: Armbian uses `haveged`, RPi OS uses `rng-tools-debian`
 - NTP / SNTP: Armbian uses `chrony`, RPi OS uses `systemd-timesyncd`